Netcracker/qubership-av-scan-service/doc/installation.md

 AV API can be configured with tls.
 It can be done manually or using cert-manager/openshift integration.
 The steps for every possible approach are provided below.

+**Note:** if TLS is enabled, av-scan-service Service accepts HTTPS traffic on port 443, instead of port 80.

 #### Manually Created tls Certificates

 1. Create configuration file for SSL certificate: